jayy-lmao/sql-gen/README.md

 - **Choose Your Generation Style:**
   - **sqlx Mode (default):** Generates plain Rust models compatible with sqlx.
-  - **DBSet Mode:** Uses the [db-set-macros] crate to generate models with ORM-style behavior (helper methods for queries, inserts, updates, etc.). *Note:* ORM behaviors are only available in DBSet mode, and DBSet mode is currently supported only for PostgreSQL.
+  - **DBSet Mode:** Uses the [db-set-macros](https://crates.io/crates/db-set-macros) crate to generate sqlx-compatible models along with a ModelSet which has some ORM-style behavior (helper methods for queries, inserts, updates, etc.). *Note:* ORM behaviors are only available in DBSet mode, and DBSet mode is currently supported only for PostgreSQL.
 If you’re using MySQL, you’ll get only plain models via sqlx mode.

 - **Supported Databases:**
   Works with **PostgreSQL** and **MySQL/MariaDB**.
 (SQLite support will be planned next.)